zeshuaro/appainter/USAGE.md

     );
     ```

+### (Optional) Using a custom font

+If you've generated the `json` theme file with a custom font, you'll need to import a custom font file:

+1. Search and download your font from [Google Fonts](https://fonts.google.com/).
+Appainter uses Google Fonts as the list of font options so you should be able to find your font there.

+2. Copy the font file to your app project and place it under the `fonts/` folder.

+3. Update your `pubspec.yaml` file to include your font.
+Here we use `Montserrat` as our font.

+    ```yml
+    flutter:
+      assets:
+        - assets/appainter_theme.json
+      fonts:
+        - family: Montserrat
+          fonts:
+            - asset: fonts/Montserrat-Regular.ttf
+    ```

+4. Your font will be loaded automatically when you use the generated theme.

-For a complete example app using the generated `json` theme file, see the app under the [example](https://github.com/zeshuaro/appainter/tree/main/example) folder.
+For a complete example app using the generated `json` theme file and a custom font, see the app under the [example](https://github.com/zeshuaro/appainter/tree/main/example) folder.